lus/dgc/README.md

     // Get the first argument
-    argument := arguments.Get(0) // will be nil if there is no argument at this index
+    argument := arguments.Get(0) // will be an argument with an emoty raw string if there is no argument at this index

     // Print it's raw value to the console fmt.Println(argument.Raw())